001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 ## 17. Development Strategy

-PS follows a vertical-slice development strategy.
+APS follows a vertical-slice development strategy.

 The first useful system should establish: